The Recipe for Moroccan Tea

 Over time, two approaches to preparing Moroccan tea have developed.

-In keeping with the grand tradition, the tea is prepared with precision to reveal the natural balance between green tea and mint.
+In the grand tradition, tea is prepared with precision to reveal the natural balance between green tea and mint.

 - controlled infusion